 After a leisurely morning, we set off for Lake Orta, Lake Maggiore's smaller but no less enchanting neighbor.
 We enjoy a private boat cruise to the stunning Isola San Giulio, a tiny island dominated by its impressive basilica, before returning to explore the delightful Orta San Giulio, the atmospheric town known as the 'Jewel of the Lake'.
 Situated on a tiny promontory against the dramatic backdrop of the Alps, this lovely town is truly a gem, with cobbled streets and a piazza overlooking the lake's sparkling waters.
 We return in good time for our dinner this evening.
 (B, D)

-Day 9 - Stresa to Colmar in First Class rail
+Days 9 & 10 - Stresa to Dijon in First Class rail

 Introduced in 1981, France's TGV (Train à Grande Vitesse) was the original European high-speed train.
-Linking Paris with Lyon, the new service revolutionised train travel and meant that traveling by air over medium and short distances was no longer seen as the best option, even for business travel.
+Linking Paris with Lyon, the new service revolutionized train travel and meant that traveling by air over medium and short distances was no longer seen as the best option, even for business travel.
 The network has expanded rapidly and today these sleek, stylish trains offer links to over 60 destinations throughout France.
-Operated by SNCF, the French national rail operator, TGV trains travel over specially-constructed high speed lines.
-The trains can achieve speeds of up to 186mph (300km/h) on most long distance routes and 200mph (320km/h) on the new TGV Est line, which links Paris with Strasbourg, Luxembourg and Basel.
+Operated by SNCF, the French national rail operator, TGV trains travel over specially-constructed high-speed lines.
+The trains can achieve speeds of up to 186mph (300km/h) on most long-distance routes and 200mph (320km/h) on the new TGV Est line, which links Paris with Strasbourg, Luxembourg, and Basel.
 With the exception of shorter journeys, TGVs almost always have an on-board buffet car, serving a selection of drinks and light refreshments.